rdig/wikipedia-search/readme.md

 Welcome!

-The project is a simple Wikipedia search engine.
-It searches for a given keyword via Wikipedia's API
+This project is an interface that allows users to quickly search for articles from Wikipedia.

 This was build to complete a [FreeCodeCamp challenge](http://www.freecodecamp.com/challenges/build-a-wikipedia-viewer).
 You can use the code as you see fit, just don't use my personal name (scrub it out).
 See [license](./license.md).